 Italian Classic Beef Meatballs.
 Round, tender, juicy, not dried out and packed with flavor.
 Typically served over pasta in sauces and sub sandwiches or served on platters for appetizers, meatballs are everyones friend.
-Today let me show you How to Make Italian Classic Beef Meatballs, what goes in them and how versatile they are for any meal!
+Today let me show you how to make classic Italian Beef Meatballs, what goes in them and how versatile they are for any meal!

-These Italian Classic Beef Meatballs use ground beef, are light in breadcrumbs, get added fat from ricotta cheese and are seasoned beautifully with red pepper flakes and ground fennel.
+These Italian Beef Meatballs use ground beef, are light in breadcrumbs, get added fat from ricotta cheese and are seasoned beautifully with red pepper flakes and ground fennel.

 I don’t go the bread soaked in milk route for these as the moistness coming from the ricotta is good, the cheese flavor doesn’t overpower, and they keep their shape well.